Qichun County: Administrative divisions

 Qichun County administers the following 13 towns, 1 township, and 5 other township-level divisions:

 Government

 The county's government is seated in the town of Caohe.
 The government buildings for the County and the Town are adjacent to each other.

 Demographics

-As of 2018, Qichun County has a population of about 1,011,100, residing in 321,400 households, giving the county an average household size of 3.15.

-A 2012 estimate approximated Qichun County's population at 1,030,000.
+The 2020 Chinese census put Qichun County's population at 792,101.

-The 2010 Chinese Census put Qichun County's population at 727,805.
+The 2010 Chinese census put Qichun County's population at 727,805.

 A 2004 estimate approximated Qichun County's population at 951,391.

-The 2000 Chinese Census put Qichun County's population at 949,479.
+The 2000 Chinese census put Qichun County's population at 949,479.

 A 1996 estimate put Qichun County's population at about 921,000.

 Qichun Town's population was 162,000, of whom 71,000 were engaged in agriculture (fisheries, crops, and herbs are the main agricultural sectors) and the remainder non-agriculture (which includes minerals and manufacturing of various kinds).
 About 40% of all the farmers of Qichun County are engaged in growing herbs.